William-Moreno/cookie-stand/README.md

 - I had no real troubles extending what I have learned this week in order to implement a form, an event listener and an event handler in this lab.
 - I was also able to refactor the code to properly render and update the table with new locations, new totals and if different values were entered for an already existing location.
 - In order to create a solution, I did some research on looping to remove every `lastElementChild` from a node at StackOverflow. _(see link above)_

+#### Lab: 10

+- The project went fairly well.
+I did not have the time to complete it to a higher quality of standard as I would have liked, but the required elements are complete and functional.
+- A sales form has been created on the store page, but I am not satisfied with it and it is not complete.
+- The project has been deployed on GitHub Pages.